The historic downtown of Charleston SC

 Once inhabited by French Huguenots who migrated here to escape religious persecution, this area is now filled with stunning historic churches and many art galleries.

-Visit some historic sights such as The Doc Street Theater and St. Philip’s Episcopal churches.
-Shop for great art work to take back home.
-Eat at one of Charleston’s many fine dining restaurants.
+Visit historic sights such as The Doc Street Theater and St. Philip’s Episcopal churches.
+Shop for great art to take home.
+Eat at one of Charleston’s many fine-dining restaurants.
 Or stay at The French Quarter Inn and enjoy southern hospitality to the fullest.

 Make time to see the Rainbow Row